 What many photographers aspire to do is to be able to tell a story with their images — to create pictures that make the viewer keep looking as they dig deeper and deeper into layers of the photograph.

 They make you not only look at the characters in the scene but your eyes often wander amazed by the beautiful color combinations and shapes of the art deco interiors.
-This is especially interesting for color photographers, so let’s take a look at the brilliant use of complementary in The Queen’s Gambit.
+This is especially interesting for color photographers, so let’s take a look at the brilliant use of complementary colors in The Queen’s Gambit.

 Color is an interesting element in arts like photography and painting.
 But why should we really use colors when the black and white photographs look more “classy” and “art-like.”